stanleyogada/OGADA-SWIFT-BANKING-FRONTEND-DEV-TEST-DOCKER/README.md

 ## Description

-This is a simple banking application that allows users to create accounts, deposit, withdraw and transfer funds between accounts.
+This is a DEMO simple banking application that allows users to create accounts, deposit, withdraw and transfer funds between accounts.

 ## Docker Image